cherenkevich/juno.sh/_posts/2017-09-01-ssl-self-signed-cert.markdown

 [Download configuration file](/assets/openssl.cnf) and put it in the folder, where you are going to store your SSH keys and certificates.

 Open configuration file in a text editor of your choice and put domain names and/or IP addresses of your servers at the bottom, in the **[ alt_names ]** section.
+The important thing here is that these should be the _public_ addresses, i.e. domain or IP address which you will be connecting to.

-If you connect to your server using its IP address (which happens to be **192.168.0.1**), your configuration file should end with:
+If you connect to your server using its public IP address (which happens to be **85.184.100.12**), your configuration file should end with:

 ```
 ...

 [ alt_names ]
-IP.1 	= 192.168.0.1
+IP.1 	= 85.184.100.12
 ```

 ### Generate CA certificate